XiomaraCanizales/FullStack-WebDevelpment-TheAppBrewery/README.md

 - API's

 <!---
+- Databases
 - SQL
-- MongoDB
+- PostgreSQL
-- Mongoose
+- Authentication & Security
 - React.js
+- Web3 Decentralised App (DApp)
+- Build Your First Defi DApp - DBANKK
-- Deploying a Web Application
+- Deploying to the ICP Live Blockchain
+- Building DApps on ICP with a React Frontend
+- Create Your Own Crypto Token
+- Minting NFTs and Building an NFT Marketplace like OpenSea
-- Authentication & Security
+- AAA
 -->

 ## Projects Made: